 - Before bolting these lights, you can run a test to check if everything works fine.
 Reconnect the negative battery terminal that you disconnected before starting the process.
 You will know if the fog lights are working while performing the test.
 Later, you can bolt everything and arrange it neatly.

 How much does it cost to fix a fog light?

 The average cost for fog light bulb replacement is between $63 and $74.
 Labor costs are estimated between $39 and $49 while parts are priced between $24 and $25.
 This range does not include taxes and fees, and does not factor in your unique location.

 Fog light bulb replacement cost

-Automotive Fog Light Assembly Installation Service near Las Vegas NV: Fog is an unpredictable ghostly mist that can form almost without warning and can be both highly inconvenient and a real hazard to road users – many accidents have occurred due to the low visibility of foggy conditions.
+Automotive Fog Light Assembly Installation Service near Lincoln NE: Fog is an unpredictable ghostly mist that can form almost without warning and can be both highly inconvenient and a real hazard to road users – many accidents have occurred due to the low visibility of foggy conditions.

 Fog lights are used in conjunction with low-beam headlights and are generally located at the bottom of the front bumper of a vehicle.
 Light needs to be down low to get the best visibility and penetration during foggy conditions.
 There are also rear fog lights which sit lower on a car’s rear bumper.

 Fog lights cannot be used in normal weather conditions.
 Legally, fog lights can only be activated when driving in foggy or smoky conditions where visibility of the road ahead is impaired.
 You can be fined for using fog lights in clear weather conditions.

 Not all vehicles come with fog lights.
 If yours does, it’s best to make sure they are operating correctly and are ready to use on those unexpected foggy days.
 If you have a faulty fog light bulb and need to get it replaced it can cost around $20 to $200 to replace a pair, depending on the make and model of vehicle and ease of fitment.